mscroggs/24hourmaths/game-show-taskmathster.md

   We can edit it all together, so feel free to send your unedited footage.

 - Horizontal (wide) video please!

+- Point will be awarded for the best entries to each task.
+There may or may not be a prize for getting the most points.

 - Email your entries (a link to an unlisted YouTube video, or a file shared in Dropbox/Google Drive/Google Photos/other filesharing service) to
   **taskmathster@24hourmaths.com** by the deadline of **Friday 21st October at 8pm (BST)**.